erickhun/blog/content/posts/investing-from-taiwan.md

  - **Low fees**
  - Understand the **tax consequences** of owning them in Taiwan

 I personally recommend [**IWDA**](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund) and  [**EIMI**](https://www.ishares.com/uk/individual/en/products/264659/ishares-msci-emerging-markets-imi-ucits-etf) ETFs.
-Let me explain
+Let me explain.

-#### Diversification with ETF
+#### Diversification with ETFs
 On the long term, putting all your savings in a single company is risky.
 What if this company never grows, or worst goes bankrupt?
 This is called *"put all your eggs in the same basket"*.
 There is some financial securities that help you to diversify.
 They're called [ETFs](https://www.thisismoney.co.uk/money/indexinvesting/article-4596628/Does-matter-global-ETF-invest-in.html).
 It's like a group of share of multiple companies grouped in a single share.
 By purchasing a single share of an ETF, it's like if you own a part of few to up to thousands companies, potentially in many countries.

 [**IWDA**](https://www.ishares.com/uk/individual/en/products/251882/ishares-msci-world-ucits-etf-acc-fund) is one of them.
 It has exposure to all developed countries (US, France, Japan, UK, Canada, etc...) and more than 1600 companies, including Apple, Microsoft, Amazon, in every sectors (tech, healthcare, finance, consumers...), and in the most developped countries.
 We call this called a [market exposure](https://www.investopedia.com/terms/m/marketexposure.asp).

 However, IWDA doesn't have exposure to countries like Taiwan, South Korea, China.
 They are called emergent markets.
 Having lived few years in China, and how vital are the high-end Taiwanese companies, I wanted to have exposure to those contries. [**EIMI**](https://www.ishares.com/uk/individual/en/products/264659/ishares-msci-emerging-markets-imi-ucits-etf) is the perfect one for that.

-**Why so many countries and companies?** The reason is simple... how do you know which country or company will perform better than the other?
+**Why so many countries and companies?** The reason is simple... how do you know which country or company will perform better than the other in the next decades?
 By investing in those 2 ETFs, you'll basically tap into the world's ability to grow.
 You will invest into the world's biggest companies by purchasing a single share of it.

+**Is there an Ireland based ETF covering both IWDA and EIMI?**
+Yes.
+It's [VWRA](https://global.vanguard.com/portal/site/loadPDF?country=pt&docId=31355).
+VWRD is the distributing version of it if you want to manually reinvest the dividends.
+It is also a good choice because you wouldn't need to think about which one of IWDA or EIMI, so it makes the process of buying easier, without the need to think about allocation.
+The downside of it is that the expense ratio (0.22%) is slightly higher than IWDA(0.20%) or EIMI(0.18%).

 <!-- Even during , the economy in the next years might be slower than the previous year.
 So you shouldn't expect high returns each year, and be prepared to also see some years with negative returns.